Assyrian-Remote-OpenSource-Society/Assyrian-Dictionaries/README.md

 The first step is to collect dictionaries (in digital format) that are available for free.

+## Outcome

+Once the datasets are available, mobile and web developers will be able to develop Assyrian dictionary apps.
+It's evident that there are many who would like to develop such an app, but - apparently - the datasets haven't been available in a programmatically consumable way.

+At the time of writing this, there are a couple of mobile app developers who are trying to produce Assyrian dictionary apps; however, the apps depend on an internet connection.
+This is due to the fact that they have to use the available web service APIs (most of which depend on the same web service).

 ## Standards

 This repository should not include dictionaries that are not free.
 No harm should be caused to any author and/or publisher, not just to respect copyrights and avoid affecting their financial outcome, but to also prevent discouraging authors from producing dictionaries.